syntaxseed/playball/README.md

-# playball
+# PHP Playball
-PHP Playball - Ansible Playbooks for deploying PHP and MySQL applications.
+Ansible Playbooks for deploying PHP and MySQL applications.